 Unique jazz vocalist, composer, and arranger, Kaylé Brecher (Kay-La BrecKer) is a singer who is at once completely distinctive and an amalgamation of her great musical influences.
-Showcase Magazine once described her sound as a supple voice that suggests the pairing of Sheila Jordan and Sarah Vaughan.
+Showcase Magazine described her sound as a supple voice that suggests the pairing of Sheila Jordan and Sarah Vaughan.
 One could accurately add Morgana King and Ella Fitzgerald to that description.
-Hers is a versatile and flexible instrument, which can move from silky, smooth and subtle to bold and bluesy; refined to brash and raw.
+Hers is a versatile and flexible instrument with wide range, which can move from silky, smooth and subtle to bold and bluesy; refined to brash and raw.
 Kaylé's instrumental and compositional approach to singing leads to explorations of the mood, texture and style in each individual tune, which results in exciting variety.